openid/eKYC-IDA/openid-ida-verified-claims.md

 When supported by the OpenID Provider and requested by the RP, these elements can be included in the Verified Claims response allowing the RP to store these artifacts along with the Verified Claims information.

 An attachment is represented by a JSON element.
-The definition of attachements and the schema representing them are described in [@IDA-Attachments].
+The definition of attachements and the schema representing them are described in [@Attachments].

 ## Examples

-This section contains JSON snippets showing examples of `verified_claims` described in this document.
+This section contains JSON snippets showing further examples of `verified_claims` described in this document.

-**TBC**
+### Document + utility statement

+<{{examples/response/document_and_utility_statement.json}}

 {backmatter}